 Copenhagen starts coming out of its slumber from late March to May.
 The temperatures tend to be in the low 40s to high 50s so it won’t be warm but it’s a comfortable temp for exploring the city.
 Rain is still common but March and April tend to be some of the least rainy months of the year.

 The weather starts cooling down in later September and October but it can still be a nice time to visit as the tourist crowds start thinning out.

-Copenhagen has a number of distinct neighborhoods that we well-worth checking out.
-In this section, we’ll give a brief overview of the most popular neighborhoods to give you a general vibe of the area.
+Copenhagen has a number of distinct neighborhoods that I recommend are well-worth checking out.
+In this section, I’ll give a brief overview of the most popular neighborhoods to give you a general vibe of the area.